themekollektiv/popper/README.md

 ## Changelog

+### 1.0.2
+- Display full header on front page and full first post on blog page when front page is set to static page

 ### 1.0.1
 - Add Logo support to coincide with release of WordPress 4.5
 - Remove Site Icon as logo in above